raghavsood1996/Flight-Batter-Estimator/README.md

     ```
 ## Dependencies

 This project is written in C++ and requires a C++ compiler to build and run.
-The project also uses the Google Test framework for testing.
+The project also uses the following libraries:

+- [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page): A high-level C++ library of template headers for linear algebra, matrix and vector operations, numerical solvers and related algorithms.

+- [Google Test](https://github.com/google/googletest): A unit testing library for the C++ programming language, based on the xUnit architecture.

+Please ensure that these libraries are installed on your system before building and running the project.